ThGreatExplorer/OOD_Reversi/Readme.md

    3. get the color at a specific cell
 2. Then we altered our view to use only the Read-only model for the previous Textual view and for the GUI view we created for this part of the assignment.
+3. The move method requires a player passed in and checks for it to be the currentPlayer.

 # TODO
 1. Vector class?
 Separation of responsibilities for Hexagon vs Vector.
 Vector